Sharzzdevise/Sharzzdevise/README.md

 Certified Data Analyst|| Data Engineering scholar || Technical writer || Microsoft Certified Azure Professional| SDLC management| Volunteer

-I am passionate about Data; it's analytical and engineering aspect, Artificial Intelligence and Cloud services.
+I am passionate about Data; it's analytical and engineering aspect, Artificial Intelligence, IOT and Cloud services.

 👩‍🏫I train, advice and assist great minds in the best way I can to start and advance a career in Data Analysis, Engineering and cloud services